Moraine Lake, Alberta, Canada © Isruma

 Canada Travel Guide

-The vast frontier of Canada is a land of windswept prairies, towering mountains, fields of glaciers, pristine lakes and rocky coastlines.
-Filled with diverse wildlife like wolves, moose, bears, eagles and other animals, the Canadian landscape is one of great natural beauty and provides ample opportunity for outdoor sports like hiking, canoeing, fishing, skiing, snowmobiling, and even dog sledding.
+The vast country of Canada is a land of windswept prairies, towering mountains, fields of glaciers, pristine lakes, and rocky coastlines.
+Filled with diverse wildlife and equally diverse landscapes, the Canadian great outdoors is its greatest draw card as a travel destination.
+Canada's wild allure is magnetic for nature lovers and sports enthusiasts, with ample opportunity for activities like hiking, canoeing, fishing, skiing, snowmobiling, and even dog sledding.

-While the image of Canada in most people's minds is one of untouched wilderness, Canada's cities are just as colourful.
-Whether you'd like to attend a rodeo in Calgary, marvel at the museums in Ottawa, browse the restaurants and art galleries of Toronto's Distillery District, or have a picnic in Vancouver's Stanley Park, the cosmopolitan cities spread across Canada offer a range of attractions that will please any traveller.
+While the image of Canada in most people's minds is one of untouched wilderness, Canada's cities are also extremely worthwhile and the country's urban destinations are attracting ever more attention.
+Whether you'd like to attend a rodeo in Calgary, marvel at the museums in Ottawa, browse the restaurants and art galleries of Toronto's Distillery District, or have a picnic in Vancouver's Stanley Park, the cosmopolitan cities spread across Canada offer a high quality of life and a range of sightseeing attractions that will please any traveller.

 Best time to visit Canada

-The weather in Canada is extreme, ranging from frigidly cold in winter to uncomfortably hot in the peak of summer; so the best time to visit Canada is in late spring and early autumn when temperatures are more moderate.
-May and September are the best times to go for smaller crowds as well, as few American and Canadian families travel at these times.
-Read more on Canada's Climate and Weather.
+The weather in Canada is extreme, ranging from frigidly cold in winter to uncomfortably hot in the peak of summer.
+The size of the country and the vast variability of terrain also means that the climate ranges quite drastically between regions.
+Canada is a year-round destination, attracting winter sports enthusiasts in the snowy months, and nature lovers in autumn with glorious fall foliage.
+However, the best time to visit Canada is generally summer (June to August), when it is hot and lush.
+May and September are the best times to go for smaller crowds, as few American and Canadian families travel at these times.

 What to see in Canada